 A 50-metre, no-cut, treed buffer must be maintained around known bear den sites (winter) or those encountered during harvesting.
-Den sites must be reported to the IFWD.
+This distance will be reviewed when the EPG's are updated.
+Den sites must be reported to the WD.